gazbert/bxbot/README.md

 output from the Exchange Adapters; it's very handy for debugging, but not so good for your disk space!

 ### REST API
-A REST API for managing the bot is available.

-It allows you to:
+The bot has a REST API that allows you to remotely:

 * View and update Engine, Exchange, Markets, Strategy, and Email Alerts config.
 * View and download the log file.
 * Restart the bot - this is necessary for any config changes to take effect.